You came to Chicago for the ‘Life of the Mind.’

 Thanks to a generous donation from Larry R. and Kathleen Gilles Seidel, Career Advancement is pleased to offer the Seidel Scholars PRISM Grant.
 The Seidel Scholars PRISM Grant gives students the opportunity to explore a career-related individual project with the hope of inspiring students to translate their academic interests into careers outside of an academic setting.

 The grant cannot be used to fund unpaid internships, volunteer work, classes, or projects that are exclusively academic.
-Students may partake in an apprenticeship for the beginning half of the summer if additional knowledge is necessary in order to successfully complete the project (if you are considering this please contact Jeannette Daly: email@example.com to ensure your vision fits within the parameters of the grant).
+Students may partake in an apprenticeship for the beginning half of the summer if additional knowledge is necessary in order to successfully complete the project (if you are considering this please contact Nelida Garcia at email@example.com to ensure your vision fits within the parameters of the grant).

-The deadline for the 2017 Seidel Scholars PRISM Grant will be Sunday, April 9th, 2017.
+The deadline for the 2018 Seidel Scholars PRISM Grant will be Sunday, April 8th, 2018 at 11:55pm.
 Applications should be submitted through UChicago Handshake.
-Applicants should expect to receive the committee’s decision by mid May 2017.
+Applicants should expect to receive the committee’s decision by mid May 2018.

 The Seidel Scholars PRISM Grant sponsors innovative and novel professional experiences designed by the applicant essentially allowing students to create their own “non-traditional internship”.
 Each professional experience should result in a tangible final project.
 This project should creatively put some aspect of the student’s PRISM major (methodologies, research interests, etc.) into practice.
 Some previous examples of Seidel projects include writing novels, curating museum exhibits, filming documentaries, and researching family histories.